-But no matter how they appears, one thing is certain which is, trauma to your nail beds are the leading causes of a white spot on nails.
+But no matter how they appear, one thing is certain which is, trauma to your nail beds are the leading causes of a white spot on nails.

-These traumas may be from accidentally banging a door on your fingers, hitting your nails against a hard objects or the most obvious, dishes dropped on your nails.
+These traumas may be from accidentally banging a door on your fingers, hitting your nails against a hard object or the most obvious, dishes dropped on your nails.

 When such incidence occurs, your nail beds may get affected in the process, the whole set up within the nail bed region may get interrupted and all connection to that region may be cut shut completely.

 That resultant effects from the trauma experienced is what you see on your nail plate which is why there are white lines or dots on your nails.

 Below is a video for you. you really should watch it for a better understanding.

 And Here’s how to know if the white dots on your nails are caused by traumas or some sort of underlying health issues.

 I want you to do this little check with me right now.
 Apply little pressure on your nails by placing your fingertips on your nails and underneath like this.